nixer89/rippled/Builds/VisualStudio2017/README.md

    [generating-ssh-keys](https://help.github.com/articles/generating-ssh-keys).

 Open the "Git Bash" shell that was installed with "Git for Windows" in the step above.
-Navigate to the directory where you want to clone rippled (git bash uses `/c` for windows's `C:` and forward slash where windows uses backslash, so `C:\Users\joe\projs` would be `/c/Users/joe/projs` in git bash).
+Navigate to the directory where you want to clone xrpld (git bash uses `/c` for windows's `C:` and forward slash where windows uses backslash, so `C:\Users\joe\projs` would be `/c/Users/joe/projs` in git bash).
 Now clone the repository and optionally switch to the *master* branch.
 Type the following at